zikula/core/INSTALL-2.0.md

 Installing using Composer (for developers)
 ------------------------------------------

-Zikula makes use of [composer](http://getcomposer.org/) to manage and download all dependencies.
+Zikula makes use of [Composer](https://getcomposer.org/) to manage and download all dependencies.
-If cloning via github, composer must be run prior to installation.
+If cloning via GitHub, Composer must be run prior to installation.
 Run:

     composer self-update
     composer install